Azure/Edge-infrastructure-quickstart-template/README.md

 ## Getting started

-Getting started tutorials help you to configure a Github repository to create your first site.
+Getting started tutorials help you to configure a GitHub repository to create your first site.

 This repository implements AD preparation and Arc connection.
 If you want to take advantage of this you may refer:
   - If your servers are exposed to Corpnet only: [Getting-Started-Corpnet](./doc/Getting-Started-Corpnet.md)